 Tuesday, Aug.
-2 • 5-8 p.m.
-Waukee Public Safety Building 1300 S.E.
+1 • 5-8 p.m.

+Waukee Public Safety Building

+1300 S.E.
 L.A.
 Grant Parkway

-The Waukee Police and Fire Departments will join forces again for Public Safety Day.
+The Waukee Police and Fire Departments

+will join forces again for Public Safety Day.

 Take on a firefighter obstacle course and spray a real fire hose.
-Sit in a police car, and meet real police officers.
-Enjoy grilled food from Fareway and a fun night of public safety activities.
+Sit in a police car, and meet police officers.
+Enjoy food and a fun night of public safety activities.